Yuuenn/Unity5-BMFontImporter/README.md

 9. After these steps, you will have the necessary font texture and .fnt configuration files.
 Please continue reading the "Requirements" section above and proceed with the subsequent steps.

 ## Testing the Font, Building a Temporary Game, and Exporting the Font
+### Final Product
+Font and Texture 2D text files of the new font exported via the Export Dump method.
+### Steps

-### 1. Check the Text Position in the Text Object
+#### 1. Check the Text Position in the Text Object
 1. In the Hierarchy panel, select the created Text object and verify in the Inspector that the text displayed by the Text component is contained within the gray boundary (Rect Transform) and is vertically centered.
 2. If the characters appear too high, try reducing the `base=` value in the .fnt file; if they appear too low, increase it accordingly.
 3. For precise adjustment, zoom in on the Scene view to measure and record the required offset, then adjust as needed.

-### 2. Save the Project and Build a Temporary Game
+#### 2. Save the Project and Build a Temporary Game
 1. First, save the project by pressing Ctrl+S or selecting **File → Save Project** from the menu to ensure all changes are saved.
 2. Open **File → Build Settings** from the menu and select your target platform (e.g., PC, Mac & Linux Standalone).
 3. Click **Add Open Scenes** to add the current scene to the build list.
 4. Finally, click the **Build** button, choose a save location, and build the temporary game.

-### 3. Export the Created Font
+#### 3. Export the Created Font
 1. Open the `GameName_Data` folder of the built temporary game.
 2. Using tools such as UABEAvalonia, open the `resources.assets` file of the temporary game.
-3. Export the Font and Texture text files of the newly created font using the Export Dump method (be careful not to confuse them with the original font).
+3. Export the Font and Texture 2D text files of the newly created font using the Export Dump method (be careful not to confuse them with the original font).

 ---